Southlake Lawyer Helping You Navigate The Divorce Process

 Divorce is not only emotionally challenging but often legally complex.
 Indeed, the procedural issues one must address when going through a Texas divorce can appear daunting at first glance.

 At McElyea Law, we can help guide you through the often-intimidating process of divorce ― allowing you to focus more attention on your family and starting your new life.
-Let attorney Tom McElyea put his nearly 25 years of legal experience to work for you.
+Let attorney Tom McElyea put his over 30 years of legal experience to work for you.

 A typical Texas divorce will commence when one spouse files with the court an Original Petition for Divorce.
 This petition must be legally served on the other spouse (Respondent), although this requirement can be waived if the Respondent signs a waiver.
 The Respondent spouse will then be given an opportunity to file an Answer to the divorce petition.